AmrDeveloper/Amun/docs/reference/memory.md

-Jot gives you the same level of freedom of dealing with memory managment like C/C++, there is no garbage collection at all,
+Amun gives you the same level of freedom of dealing with memory managment like C/C++, there is no garbage collection at all,

 ## Pointer type